-- Gonorrhea (GC) is an STD that is spread through oral, anal, and vaginal sex.
+- Gonorrhea (GC) is an STI that is spread through oral, anal, and vaginal sex.

 - Symptoms in girls include vaginal discharge, burning with urination, pelvic pain, and irregular periods.

 - Gonorrhea can be cured with antibiotics; condoms lower your chance of getting GC.

 Have you heard of "the clap," or "a dose," or "a drip"?
 These are all names for gonorrhea.
 Gonorrhea is a common STI caused by a bacteria.

 How common is gonorrhea?

 There are over 820,000 cases of gonorrhea in the U.S. every year.

 Anyone having unprotected sexual contact with someone infected with gonorrhea can get gonorrhea.

 Gonorrhea is spread through sex—oral, anal, and vaginal.
 Women are much more likely to catch gonorrhea from men than men are from women, but both can get it.
 Gonorrhea can also be passed to the eye by a hand or other body part carrying infected fluids.